sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 The starting of the daemons inside pmon is controlled by supervisord, to have dynamically control on it, an approach is to manipulate supervisord configuration file.
 For now pmon superviosrd only have a common configuration file which applied to all the platforms by default.

-An template file will be added to generate supervisord configuration file for each platform during start up, if on some platform need to skip starting of some daemon, then can add some control code to the template.
+An pmon config files will be added to the [platform device folder](https://github.com/keboliu/sonic-buildimage/tree/master/device/mellanox/x86_64-mlnx_msn2700-r0) if it want to skip funning some daemon.
+If no config file found in the folder, by default all the daemons will be started on this platform.
+Combine with a template file with above config file, can generate supervisord configuration file for each platform during start up.

-For example, Mellanox platform don't want ledd to be started, following code can be added to the template:
+For example, one platform don't want ledd to be started, can add a config file to the platform, The contenet of the platform specific config filelike below:

+	"skipped_daemons": {
+	    ledd
+	}

+a common template file for the supervisored config can like below(only show the ledd part)

-	{%- if sonic_asic_platform != "mellanox" %}
+	{%- if ledd != "skipped" %}
 	    [program:ledd]
             command=/usr/bin/ledd
             priority=5
             autostart=false
             autorestart=false
             stdout_logfile=syslog
             stderr_logfile=syslog
             startsecs=0
 	{%- endif %}

 ## 5. Open Questions
 - 1. How to get and organize the watchdog data? do we need a watchdog daemon?
 - 2. Make xcvrd collect more information (lpmode) may degrade the performance.